Identification of Heterogeneous Peer Effects: Introduction

+Beyond the parameter estimates, we show that the choice of peer effect model has strong effects on estimates of policy objects of interest, like student influence.
+Using the empirical results, we identify key players as the individuals whose removal of ties in the network yields the largest changes in the outcome distribution.
+Identifying such nodes is important, for example, for a social planner who is implementing targeted policies \citep{ballester2006s, lee2021key}.
+The results indicate that node rankings based on influence differ between the proposed model and the LiM and CES specifications, especially for outcomes that are characterized by non-monotonic peer effects, which these specifications fail to capture.
+Analyzing such outcomes using the LiM or CES models can distort the identification of key players, thereby reducing the effectiveness of targeted policy interventions.

+The study of peer effects has been a large literature in economics \citep{bramoulle2020peer,de2020econometric}, with seminal contributions by \citet{manski1993identification,sacerdote2001peer,BDF}.
+A strand of this literature has focused on estimating peer effects as non-linear functions of peer outcomes, such as extreme values \citep{tao2014social,tatsi2015endogenous}, the proportion of peers above a cutoff \citep{Kang,GKN} or through quantile regressions \citep{Kang}.\footnote{Another strand of this literature has also estimated heterogeneous peer effects based on latent traits or observable characteristics, such as race or gender \citep{boucher2022peer,comola2025heterogeneous}.
+These models, while conceptually related, do not directly map into our framework. } However, these contributions remain sporadic and disconnected, lacking both a unifying framework and a formal theoretical treatment of the identification and estimation challenges involved.
+This paper provides a rigorous treatment of peer effect heterogeneity that the prior work has postulated informally, unifying the intuitions underlying the empirical practice in a tractable framework.

 The rest of this paper is structured as follows.
-Section \ref{sec:model} discusses the model and its implications.
-Section \ref{sec:ident} formally identifies the parameters of the rank-dependent peer effect model.
-Section \ref{sec:sim} discusses finite-sample performances of a TSLS estimator in the rank-dependent peer effect model, using simulations.
-Finally, Section \ref{sec:emp} applies our methodology to educational peer effects in Norwegian schools.
+Section \ref{sec:model} discusses the model and its implications, and Section \ref{sec:ident} presents our formal identification results, specification tests, and comparisons to other models.
+Section \ref{sec:sim} presents and discusses our simulation results, and Section \ref{sec:emp} applies our methodology to the Add Health dataset.